rust-lang/book/src/ch17-05-streams.md

   indicate that it is more like `Iterator`: there may be zero to many of these.

 * A method to get those items.
-We can call it `poll_next`, to make it clear that it is polling like a future and producing a sequence of items one after another like an iterator.
+We can call it `poll_next`, to make it clear that it is polling like a future and producing a sequence of items one after another, just like an iterator.

 * A return type from `poll_next` which uses both `Poll` and `Option`.
 The outer type is `Poll`, since it has to be checked for readiness as a kind of future.